dame-cell/Llama-2-cpu-inference2/README.md

-# MPT 30B inference code using CPU
+# Llama 2  inference code using CPU

 Run inference on the latest llama2 model using your CPU.
 This inference code uses a [ggml](https://github.com/ggerganov/ggml) quantized model.
 To run the model we'll use a library called [ctransformers](https://github.com/marella/ctransformers) that has bindings to ggml in python.